 When you’ve been arrested, it can be the beginning of a frightening journey through the criminal justice system.
 You could be facing jail, losing your job, and damaging your reputation.

-You need to find the best defense attorney you can.
+You need to find the best defense attorney you can, whether that be a domestic violence attorney, DUI lawyer, felony attorney, juvenile lawyer, or dmv hearing lawyer, rest assured I am the best defense attorney.
 Your freedom, your livelihood, and your reputation in the community are at stake.
 If you needed surgery, you wouldn’t shop around for the cheapest doctor you could find – you would want the best doctor you can find.
 The same goes for a defense attorney.